Nevada Court Records

 How Do I Find Inmate Records In Nevada?

-Inmate records in Nevada are within the purview of the state of Nevada Department of Corrections (NDOC), which also provides access to the records upon request.
+Inmate records in Nevada are within the purview of the Nevada Department of Corrections (NDOC), providing access to the records upon request.
 Interested persons may obtain official inmate records by following the steps below:

-The record may be presented in the form of a single-sided, black and white format.
+The record may be presented in a single-sided, black and white format.
 However, note that an electronic copy carries an extra charge of $5 for each compact disc/digital video disc (if applicable).
-The requestor may also bear all shipping costs if applicable.
+The requester may also bear all shipping costs if applicable.
 Bulk payments above $100.00 must be made in certified funds.

 5500 Snyder Avenue, Bldg.
 17